Homological mirror symmetry for orbifold log Calabi-Yau surfaces: Homological mirror symmetry for and a mirror map

 \subsection{Grading and morphism spaces}

-The grading data for $\Sigma^0_*$, as well as the Lagrangians and the intersection points between them, is the same one that we used in Definition \ref{def:prelimgradingdata}.
-In other words, we choose the horizontal line field in the planar description of the surface $\Sigma_*$, as in Figure \ref{fig:resolutionplanar}.
-It describes a genus $\frac{k+1}{2}$ Riemann surface with one boundary component using handle attachments.
-The surface $\Sigma^0_*$ should have instead two boundary components, so an extra puncture needs to be added, but we have refrained from doing so in the Figure to not cause clutter.
+The grading data for $\Sigma^0$, as well as the Lagrangians and the intersection points between them, depends on the choice of a line field, in other words a section of $\mathbb{P}T_{\Sigma^0}$.
+We choose the horizontal line field in the planar description of the surface $\Sigma^0$, as in Section \ref{sec:LCSL}.

-We now write down a set of generators of the morphism spaces, which can alternatively be visualized by using the branched double projection rather than the planar one above (we will do this in the following Section). \begin{defn} We name the intersection points in the hom-complexes as: